-Cyber security is not just securing your PC & mobile devices from the Trojans and Malware attacks; it is more about securing your networks.
-You need to secure every party of your network.
-A free and open public Wi-Fi usually brings a smile on everyone’s face, but the fact is that these open public Wi-Fi networks are highly prone to cyber attacks, especially when you are traveling.
+Cybersecurity is not just securing your PC & mobile devices from the Trojans and Malware attacks; it is more about securing your networks.
+You need to secure every part of your network.
+A free and open public Wi-Fi usually brings a smile to everyone’s face, but the fact is that these open public Wi-Fi networks are highly prone to cyber-attacks, especially when you are traveling.
 There are several dangers of using a public Wi-Fi hotspot.
 In this post, we will learn about Wi-Fi security and some tips & precautions to take to securely access the Internet when traveling.
-These simple ways will protect your network from the Wi-Fi attacks on the go.
+These simple ways will protect your network from Wi-Fi attacks on the go.

-- Sniffing, which is a passive attack basically is based on a sniffer software which steals the data passing through a computer network.
-While the packet sniffers are actually designed for ethical hacking troubleshooting and data analysis, the cyber criminals use it for intruding in your networking and stealing the data.
+- Sniffing, which is a passive attack is based on sniffer software that steals the data passing through a computer network.
+While the packet sniffers are designed for ethical hacking troubleshooting and data analysis, cybercriminals use it for intruding in your networking and stealing the data.
 Some typical sniffing attacks include- LAN sniff, protocol sniff, ARP sniff, and web password sniffing.
 Hackers can steal your passwords over WiFi using this technique!

-- Social engineering is a kind of attack where the attackers trick users to break their regular security systems.
+- Social engineering is a kind of attack where the attackers trick users into breaking their regular security systems.
 It is more like conning the users.
-The commonly used social engineering attacks include- click bait, phishing, scareware and pretexting.
+The commonly used social engineering attacks include- clickbait, phishing, scareware, and pretexting.

 Now when you are aware of these common Wi-Fi attacks, let’s talk about some tips & precautions to take to securely access the Internet when traveling.

-Read: How to get free WiFi anywhere on laptop or phone.
+Read: How to get free WiFi anywhere on a laptop or phone.

 Wi-Fi security when Traveling